Registered Nurse’s Guide to Retirement

 401k and 403b

-Most employers set up contributions automatically deducted from your paycheck.
+• Most employers set up contributions automatically deducted from your paycheck, making it easier to contribute.

-You have no control over how the plan determines investment and distribution rules.
+• You have limited control over how the plan determines investment and distribution rules.

-You may only make contributions through your employer after working for a specific period of time.
+• You can sometimes only make contributions through your employer after working there for a specific period of time.

 Roth IRAs

-Because these plans are not governed by employer rules, you can make contributions anytime and choose where to hold the account and what kinds of investments to include.
+• You can make contributions anytime and choose where to hold your account and what kinds of investments to include.

 Traditional IRAs

-Health Savings Accounts are not subject to income tax and earnings in the account grow tax-free.
+• Health Savings Accounts (HSA) are not subject to income tax; earnings in the account grow tax-free.

-You must carry a high-deductible healthcare plan to qualify for an HSA which may lead to a financial burden if you face an expensive medical procedure.
+• To qualify for an HSA, you must have a high-deductible healthcare plan, which may lead to a financial burden if you need an expensive medical procedure.

 Pensions

-Pensions guarantee payments throughout your life after retirement, without having to use up your other savings.
+• Pensions guarantee payments after retirement without using your other savings.

 Types of Pension Retirement for Nurses

-Traditional defined-benefit pension plans that guarantee a fixed income in retirement have become less common for nurses employed in the private sector.
+Traditional pension plans, which guarantee a fixed income in retirement, have become less common for nurses and other professionals employed in the private sector.
 Robert Riedl, a family wealth management executive, attributes the demise of nursing pensions to cost-saving efforts by employers.
-He argues that “pension plans are going away because the employer liability and cost of funding a future defined pension payment plan for employees is more expensive than just funding a current year retirement contribution to the employee.”
+He tells NurseJournal, “Pension plans are going away because the employer liability and cost of funding a future defined pension payment plan for employees is more expensive than just funding a current year retirement contribution to the employee.”

-Despite this trend in healthcare, pensions remain a common option for nurses employed by the state or federal government or large healthcare organizations.
-Nurses may become participants in their union’s pension fund if their bargaining unit has negotiated a contract with their employer.
-Currently, 42% of RNs participate in pension plans, especially those who work in hospitals.
+Despite this trend in healthcare, pensions remain common for nurses employed by state or federal government agencies or large healthcare organizations.
+Nurses may participate in their union’s pension fund if their bargaining unit has negotiated a contract with their employer.

 Pensions with matching employer contributions provide nurses with a relatively easy way to begin saving for retirement.
 However, financial advisors caution against counting on your pension alone.
-Melissa Ann Cox, a family-oriented financial planner, reminds RNs that “the amount of the benefit is based on a myriad of factors including the employee’s age, years of service, and salary while employed.”
+Melissa Ann Cox, a family-oriented financial planner, tells NurseJournal, “The amount of the benefit is based on a myriad of factors, including the employee’s age, years of service, and salary while employed.”
 As a rule, nurses should always include other kinds of investments or sources of income in their retirement planning.

 Budgeting Tips for Nursing Retirement Goals

-All three of the NurseJournal.org financial consultants interviewed for this guide stress the importance of constructing a budget that reflects your current priorities but allows for flexibility.
+All three financial consultants interviewed for this guide stress the importance of constructing a budget that reflects your current priorities but allows for flexibility.

 Crider, Cox, and Riedl all agree on the value of seeking advice from a financial advisor.
 These professionals can help you understand the options available to you and avoid obstacles so that you invest your money wisely and make accommodations as your needs change.